 Living with mice can be dangerous for your health.
 Allowing a mouse problem to grow and persist increases the likelihood of impacting your health.
 It is important to take action against mice at the first sign of detection.
 To find out how Skedaddle can rid your home of mice and keep you safe call 1-888-592-0387.

 How to Safely Clean Mouse Droppings

-Mice are carriers of potentially diseases and bacteria.
+Mice are carriers of potential diseases and bacteria.
 Areas of your home infested by mice will no doubt contain considerable amounts of urine, feces and saliva.
 Once all the mice have been removed and their continued entry prevented then it is important to clean up the mess.
 Mouse contamination inside cupboards, behind appliances or on top of counters can very be very dangerous stuff.
 It is essential that certain safety measures are observed.

 Hantavirus is one of the greatest health concerns associated with mouse droppings.
 The virus lives inside mice feces and when disturbed can become airborne.
 Humans that inhale the disease are most at risk for transmission.
-During the cleaning process, every effort should be made to prevent stirring up harmful dusts.
+During the cleaning process, every effort should be made to prevent stirring up harmful dust.